phpeso/doc/source/integrations/peso.rst

     // This way you conserve requests to the service with more effective caching.
     $peso = new CurrencyConverter($service, ConversionType::CalculatedOnly);

-    // Both (default):
+    // Fallback (default):
-    // Sends a native request and falls back to calculated rates.
+    // Sends a native request and if it fails, falls back to calculated rates.
-    $peso = new CurrencyConverter($service, ConversionType::NativeOnly);
+    $peso = new CurrencyConverter($service);